Latest Travel Information

 Will ferries and cruise ships still sail?

-Ferry services and cruises will still sail as the majority of the rules under which they operate are not based on EU rules, but are international.
+Ferry services and cruises will still sail as in any case the majority of the rules under which they operate are not based on EU rules, but are international.

 Will my coach journey still operate?